csdms/bmi/docs/source/bmi.steps_to.rst

 that are already modular usually need little or no modification, whereas codes that are more monolithic tend to require a lot more refactoring (but that is probably worthwhile anyway for the sake of the quality and sustainability of the code!).
 Each case is a bit different.
+Be sure to check out our :ref:`BMI best practices <implementation>` document for tips.
 We encourage you to contact us with questions by posting an issue on the `CSDMS Help Desk`_.

 4. Test it out.
 Try writing a program or script that initializes your